What kinds of petrol are there?

 What’s the word on fuel prices?

-The New Zealand government released its proposed changes to the Fuel Market Bill earlier this year.
-It followed a Commerce Commission fuel market study, which found motorists are paying more than they should for petrol.
+A Commerce Commission fuel market study conducted last year found motorists are paying more than they should for petrol.
 The report found companies are making high profits due to a lack of competition in the industry.

-The government will introduce changes it says will promote greater competition in the fuel market at the wholesale level, ideally leading to lower prices for motorists.
+Following the report, the government introduced the Fuel Industry Bill. it aims to introduce changes it says will promote greater competition in the fuel market at the wholesale level, ideally leading to lower prices for motorists.
 Their focus on making changes at the wholesale level are intended to grant smaller players, such as Waitomo and Gull, access to cheaper fuel.

-Regulatory changes in the Fuel Market Bill currently being updated include a more transparent wholesale pricing regime, and rules to ensure contracts between wholesale fuel suppliers and their customers support competition.
-It would require the three largest companies, Mobil, BP and Z, to publicly advertise the wholesale price of the fuel coming through their terminals.
+Regulatory changes in the Fuel Industry Bill required a more transparent wholesale pricing regime, and rules to ensure contracts between wholesale fuel suppliers and their customers support competition.
+As part of this, the three largest companies, Mobil, BP and Z, are now required to publicly advertise the wholesale price of the fuel coming through their terminals.

 Has looking at fuel types and service stations got you thinking about car insurance?
 If so, compare car insurance providers below with Canstar!